There are no products in your shopping cart.

 You may also be able to pay for the HPV vaccine at your GP surgery.

-Each dose of the HPV vaccine usually costs between £120 and £160.
-If you are over 15 years old you are recommended to have 2 doses within 6 months.
+Each dose of the HPV vaccine usually costs between £160 and £180.
+From 1 April 2022, if you are over 15 years old you are recommended to have 2 doses within 6 months.
 If you have HIV, are on antiretroviral therapy, or are immunocompromised you will need to have 3 doses within 6 months.

 Some GP surgeries ask you to pay an extra administration fee, so ask for the full cost before you book an appointment.

 Most clinics only offer the HPV vaccine to people up to and including age 45.
 This is because the vaccine license has been approved in the UK based on research showing it has benefit in people up to this age.

 You can check whether there is an age limit before you book an appointment.